nagpaul/Medical-Image-Data/README.md

         - To test a file run:
             python test_file.py

-For more information, please refer to the write up(write_up.pdf) and jupyter notebook titled 'Exploratory Analysis'in the nbs folder.
+For more information, please refer to the write up(write_up.pdf) and jupyter notebook titled 'Exploratory Analysis'in the nbs folder (added 'final_data' folder to the home directory to run the notebook).

 Needs Python3 to run.